Leadership Development Strategies

 Encouraging the Heart

-An accomplishment is the successful achievement of a given task; a task obviously big enough that it was important enough to set the priority.
+An accomplishment is the successful achievement of a given task, a task obviously big enough that it was important enough to set the priority.
 Sure, it can be an expected part of the job, or it could be an enormous goal set by the leader or organization.
 Regardless, this task would have more than likely not been accomplished without the team or the team member.
 This should be recognized by the leader(s).
 So what does this look like?
-Imagine an organization that not only recognized their workers for a job well done but also allowed followers to be able to share in the rewards.
+Imagine an organization that not only recognized their workers for a job well done but also allowed followers to share in the rewards.
 Imagine encouraging a culture where the team could celebrate the victory – EVERY victory.

 Recognize: You need to personally recognize those who were responsible for the completion of said task.
-This could be done with a simple “thank you”, email, phone call, speech, etc. It needs to be more personal in nature, so they know that you have seen their name attached to this project and that their victory is appreciated.
+This could be done with a simple “thank you” email, phone call, speech, etc. It needs to be more personal in nature, so they know that you have seen their name attached to this project and that their victory is appreciated.

 Vocalize: Don’t allow everything to be about you.
 The leader is NOT the hero!
 Allow your people to be heroes to the organization and allow their accomplishments to be publicized within the organization, not just within the unit or division.
-This could be done via conference, newsletters, etc. Showcase THEM.
+This could be done via conferences, newsletters, etc. Showcase THEM.
 Everyone already knows that you’re the leader.
 As a leader, show off your people!